-- Add the onion and cook for 3-4 minutes until the onion softens.
+- Add the onion and garlic to the pot and cook for 3-4 minutes, stirring, until the onion softens.

-- Add the ground beef to the onions, breaking up with a spoon and cook until no longer pink, then add the minced garlic and stir.
+- Add the ground beef to the onions, breaking up with a spoon and cook until no longer pink.
+Drain any drippings if necessary.

-- Next add the salt, pepper and oregano to the beef and stir to combine.
+- Add the salt, pepper and oregano to the beef and stir to combine.

-- Whisk in the cream cheese until it;s all mixed in and then add ½ of the fresh basil.
+- Whisk in the cream cheese and then add 2 tablespoons of the fresh basil.

-- Pour in the pasta, stir and let cook for another 10 minutes with the lid on.
+- Pour in the pasta, stir and let cook for 10 minutes, covered, stirring halfway through cooking.

 - Spoon into bowls and garnish with the leftover basil.